-Residential services provide mental health treatment for youth between the ages of 12 and 18 who experience severe emotional, social and/or behavioral difficulties at home and/or in the community.
+Residential services provide inyensive mental health treatment supports for youth between the ages of 12 and 18 who experience severe emotional, social and/or behavioral difficulties at home and/or in the community, and their families.
 Referrals are received from parents, school officials, courts, and other service providers.
 Family members are involved in the treatment process.
 Youth over 18 with complex special needs will be considered.

 We offer services in the following areas:

 Midway and Bridgeway Programs: , these two 9-bed, voluntary, residential treatment programs serve male adolescents between the ages of 12 to 18.
 The aims of the programs are: to help youth and families work on and work out the issues that will lead to family re-unification, or...to prepare youth to move on to more independent living.
 The focus is on collaboration with Youth and Family, building of skills, nurturing strengths and working towards common goals.

 Riverview Program: A unique, collaborative program funded through agreements with local Children's Aid Societies and multi-complex special needs funding organizations.
 This five-bed program serves complex need female youth between 12 – 18 years of age.
 The goals of the program are to increase social competencies, offer stability, end the multiple placements/moves experienced by the youth, facilitate growth towards health and self-responsibility, and ultimately enable the youth to experience success while integrating back into the Home (possibly).
 Once admitted, a youth may stay until 18 years of age if deemed appropriate.